Glossary

 Set-Cookie: session_id=abc123; SameSite=Lax

-Recommended Cookie Configuration
+Recommended Secure Cookie Configuration

 Set-Cookie: session_id=abc123; Secure; HttpOnly; SameSite=Lax; Path=/